elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/diving_in.md

 The Phoenix router comes with two separate "pipelines" by default.
-One of them is for HTML (which we're going to use now), and the other one is for JSON (which we'll also use soon).
+One of them is for HTML (which we're going to use now), and the other one is for JSON (which we'll also use later).
 And we can even see that the "scope" is already set up for us to access the HTML with our browser.
-That's how we were able to load up the `http://0.0.0.0:4000` URL and see the initial starter page.
+That's how we were able to load the `http://0.0.0.0:4000` URL and see the initial starter page.
 Don't worry if it seems confusing at first.
-All you need to know is that this block is where we'll focus for now:
+All you need to know is that this block of code is where we'll focus for now:

 ```elixir
 scope "/", Platform.Web do